dudash/openshiftexamples-sagemaker-train-xgboost-rosa/README.md

 Granted MLOps maturity is a bit subjective we definitely can do a lot to improve what is being shown here.

 ## Running the example
 This example showcases a fraud detection prediction service.
 It trains on synthetically generated auto insurance claims that indicate if a claim was fradulent or not - a binary classification task.
 The data has lots of things like number or ppl injured, claim amount, customer gender, the state, if a police report is available, etc...
-You'll need an AWS account with the ability to use SageMaker Studio and also a ROSA cluster where the service will run.
+You'll need an AWS account with the ability to use SageMaker and also a ROSA cluster where the service will run.

 Follow the guide below to recreate the environment and try this for yourself.

-### Model tuning and training in your SageMaker Studio
+### Model tuning and training in your SageMaker account
 TBD importing the notebook

 ### Deploying as an API into your ROSA cluster